tjw-lint/eslint-config-tjw-base/README.md

 ## Using this

+1. If you don't have a `package.json` do `npm init -y` first
+1. Run `npm pkg set type=module`
-1. `npm install --save-dev eslint eslint-config-tjw-base @stylistic/eslint-plugin-js`
+1. Run `npm install --save-dev eslint eslint-config-tjw-base @stylistic/eslint-plugin-js`
 1. In your `eslint.config.js` add `tjwBase` to your config like so:
     ```js
     import js from '@eslint/js';